-- Periodically update and review the SqCWD and CWD Drinking Water Source Assessment and Protection (DWSAP) analysis and submittals.
-SqCWD has not updated DWSAP analysis and submittals since the GMP has been enacted.
-SqCWD is working on a DWSAP for the Aptos Jr. High well and the planned conversion of the Polo Grounds well to municipal supply.
-CWD submitted updated DWSAP reports (Johnson, 2009) to State Department of Public Health in Water Year 2009. - 2.
-Continue to assist with and endorse Santa Cruz County's expanded wellhead protection programs.
+1. Periodically update and review the SqCWD and CWD Drinking Water Source Assessment and Protection (DWSAP) analysis and submittals.

+SqCWD has not updated DWSAP analysis and submittals (LSCE, 2002 and Todd Engineers, 2002) since the GMP has been enacted.
+SqCWD submitted a DWSAP for the Aptos Jr. High well (HydroMetrics WRI, 2011) and is preparing a DWSAP for the planned conversion of the Polo Grounds well to municipal supply.
+CWD submitted updated DWSAP reports (Johnson, 2009) to State Department of Public Health in Water Year 2009.

+2. Continue to assist with and endorse Santa Cruz County's expanded wellhead protection programs.

 SqCWD and CWD continue to support Santa Cruz County's programs for wellhead protection.
-Related programs not listed in the Groundwater

-Management Plan are the County's septic system management program and the RCD and Ecology Action's Livestock and Land program.
+Related programs not listed in the Groundwater Management Plan are the County's septic system management program and the RCD and Ecology Action's Livestock and Land program.